cernec1999/hw-fuzzing/README.md

 2. Grab a cup of coffee ☕... this will take a while since we are building LLVM here.

 ### VI.
+Set Host Parameters

+The following two lines are neccessary to ensure a smooth fuzzing environment.
+The first command simply specifies the location and format of core dump files for AFL.
+The second command sets the CPU to run at the maximum possible frequency.

+1. `echo '/cores/core.%e.%p' | sudo tee /proc/sys/kernel/core_pattern`
+2. `echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`

+### VI.
 Fuzz a Design

 ##### a.
 Fuzzing Locally